LalitPatel06/Appointment-Scheduler-System/README.md

     description VARCHAR(100),
     doctor_name VARCHAR(50)
 );

 ⚙️ How to Run

-Import into VS Code or any Java IDE.
+Import into VS Code or any Java IDE

-Set up MySQL database using provided schema.
+Set up MySQL database using provided schema

-Add your DB credentials in DBConnection.java.
+Add your DB credentials in DBConnection.java

-Compile and run Main.java.
+Compile and run Main.java

 🔗 GitHub Repository
 https://github.com/LalitPatel06/Appointment-Scheduler-System